10 Stunning Ways to Decorate with Beautiful Tall Plants

 There are several varieties of tall plants, which thrive indoors and cost much less than a new piece of furniture or even a new pair of drapes.
 Houseplants can make a home feel lived in and give it a comfortable, inviting feeling.
 I tell my friends to let Mother Nature cast her spell on your home.

 You can balance a room using a small plant to offset a tall plant.
-You place a pothos (small) on your coffee table and a kentia palm (tall) near the window.
-Magically, your living room looks as if its redecorated.
+You place a pothos (not too big) on your coffee table and a kentia palm (tall) near the window.
+Magically, your living room looks as if it's expanded and redecorated.

 2. Make a Room Larger

-Plants can be used to make a room look larger.
+Plants placed in the right location can make a room look larger.
 A trick for enlarging a room is to place a Dracaena marginata (Red-edge Dracaena or Madagascar dragon tree) in one corner.

 By emphasizing its tall, graceful leaves with a small light at floor level facing upward, you have given the impression that the ceiling is “miles” away and that your room is huge.